The cult of constitutional law has been a complete and utter failure

 The cult began developing in the late 20th century as the number of law schools began drastically multiplying across the country.
 This huge expansion in people teaching about the legal system coincided with the Supreme Courts of Earl Warren and Warren Burger, both of which made a series of landmark rulings like Roe v.
 Wade, Brown v.
 Board of Education, and Nixon v.
 General Services Administration that expanded civil rights and placed important restrictions on presidential power.
 In so doing, they rejected decades of precedent, earning them the ire of reactionaries who branded them as “judicial activists.”

 Most people have no problem perceiving that judges are just as biased as anyone else and that courts are just legislatures in black dresses.
-But in the cult of constitutional law, the liberal anomalies of Warren and Burger were not simply legislating their opinions from the bench, they were legal explorers who had discovered unexplored bayous of American jurisprudence and found mystical penumbras and emanations.
-Objectivity was something all judges strove for, in fact.
+But in the cult of constitutional law, the liberal anomalies of Warren and Burger were not simply legislating their opinions from the bench, they were legal explorers who had discovered hidden bayous of American jurisprudence where mystical penumbras and emanations abounded!
+The law was now a magical place where all judges set their opinions aside and looked only at the facts.

 This is complete and utter nonsense, needless to say.
 Courts have always been political bodies and judicial cultists have never been able to rebut the searing historical analyses of the critical legal theory movement, so they have simply ignored them.